 This rising tide of insider threats has set the backdrop for our new book, Inside Jobs: Why Insider Risk Is the Biggest Cyber Threat You Can’t Ignore.
 It digs into the problem of insider threats — what’s driving them and what companies can do to keep their workforces productive and their data safe.

 The problem?
 The potential for data leaks has never been greater, because taking data has never been easier.
 Think about it.
 Workforces are more distributed than ever before.
 Data is moving off corporate networks and collaborative tech is paving the way.
 Security teams are trying to keep up — but they can’t protect what they can’t see.

 The solution?
 Inside Jobs is a call to action for companies to change their approach to data security.
 Modern day security can no longer be accomplished by “Big Brother” forms of monitoring or traditional prevention solutions that rely solely on classification and blocking systems.
 The new world of data security assumes positive intent; creates organizational transparency, increases security awareness through ongoing training and requires new technology.

-I invite you to browse through the book yourself.
-To make it easy, you can start reading the first chapter now or make a purchase wherever books and ebooks are sold, like Amazon.
+I invite you to browse through the book yourself — you can request a complimentary copy on our website.
 Whether you are a business or security leader or a member of the c-suite, our book will have some practical advice for you.
 You might even have an “aha moment” – that moment when you realize what data is leaving your organization and how it’s happening.